I woke this morning thinking and singing this song, Your Faithfulness, by Brian Doerkson.

 Let stunning fall colors inspire you as you learn composition, basic color theory, and a variety of techniques in watercolor, watercolor pencil, and ink.
 You will work from demos and on your own projects learning composition and mixing the mediums into a painting.
 This class is for beginner to advance students.

-Painting Botanicals at the Muttart: Watercolour Workshop class code #746517
+Capturing the Essence of Botanicals at the Muttart: Watercolour Workshop